Ipstenu/varnish-http-purge/readme.txt

 * June 2018
 * Moved Varnish to it's own menu (with the carrot)
-* Add option to enable debugging (for super-admins only)
+* Add option to enable debugging for 24 hours (for super-admins only)
+* Improve development mode
+* Improve
 * Add new action hook for after a full purge (props @futtta)

 = 4.5.2 =